secemp9/arxiv-tab-download/README.md

-# arxiv-tab-download
+# arxiv-tab-downloader
-Download all opened arXiv urls
+Download all opened arXiv urls from your tabs and then close them